 9-4: State and Tribal governments will meet on an ongoing basis to discuss and develop strategies to support management of Michigan's shared water resources.
 The State and Tribal governments will jointly develop agendas reflecting the priorities of all parties involved.

-The Water Use Advisory Council Conservation and Efficiency Recommendations are available online at Michigan.gov/waterstrategy under the Development tab.
+The Water Use Advisory Council Conservation and Efficiency Recommendations are available online.

 APPENDIX 2: MICHIGAN WATER CONSERVATION AND EFFICIENCY PROGRAM

 Water Conservation and Efficiency Goals and Objectives

 Goals